Leadership Team

 Master Clinician Educator

-Primary Care Residency Track Leadership
+Primary Care Residency Track Leadership and Core Faculty

-Elizabeth Murphy, MD, Track Director
+Elizabeth Murphy, MD, Program Director

-Laura Hallett, MD, M Ed, Primary Care Core Faculty
+Laura Hallett, MD, MEd, Primary Care Core Faculty

 Nancy Skehan, MD, Primary Care Core Faculty